zodern/fix-async-stubs/README.md

 This is because Meteor creates a simulation when running a stub.
 This simulation is global - any code that runs is inside this simulation.
 With sync stubs, this was fine - no other code could run during a simulation.
 However, with async stubs it is much more difficult to ensure other code does not run, even if you carefully await each method.

-This package modifies how stubs work to remove this implementation.
+This package modifies how stubs work to remove this limitation.
 Add this package with:
 ```
 meteor add zodern:fix-async-stubs
 ```